3072L/3072L/README.md

 [my blog](https://github.com/3072L/3072l.github.io)

-CNVD = Chinese National Vulnerability Database
+CNVD = Chinese National Vulnerability Database ID

 I don't like CVE ID, because nowadays you can apply for a CVE ID even without providing any POC, and even the provided code snippet doesn't contain any vulnerabilities